anton-bot/mixed-english-and-chinese-tokenizer/README.md

-﻿# mixed-english-and-chinese-tokenizer
+﻿# Mixed English and Chinese Tokenizer #

 Tokenizes sentences containing a mix of Chinese and English words.

 Optionally, lemmatizes English words.
-English contractions such as "don't'" are always changed to full forms such as "do not".
+English contractions such as "don't" are always changed to full forms such as "do not".

 Supports Cantonese / Taiwanese / Mandarin.
 Defaults to producing output in